-Typically, velocity will be measured using USGS sanctioned measurement devices (Price AA, Pygmy, Flow-Tracker current meters).
+Typically, velocity is measured using USGS sanctioned measurement devices (Price AA, Pygmy, Flow-Tracker current meters).
 Under higher discharge conditions, such as those required for pulse and boating flow releases, velocity may be measured with a float-mounted acoustic Doppler current profiler.
 Instrumentation will regularly be maintained and calibrated to USGS standards.

-This Gaging Plan proposes to alter the control structures at many of these stations.
+This Gaging Plan describes the current control structures at these stations.
 With the exception of gaging stations in the UARP that monitor flow with acoustic velocity meters (AVMs), each station is currently equipped with a surveyed, vertical staff plate used as a reference gage for the respective water-level sensors.
-Where the control has been altered, the stage-discharge relationship will have to be re-established through the development of a new rating.
-Stream gaging and the development of new stage-discharge curves will follow USGS standards.
+Where the control was altered during infrastructure modifications, the stage-discharge relationship was re-established through the development of a new rating.
+Stream gaging and the development of new stage-discharge curves follow USGS standards.